Waqar738/CodeZdaka/README.md

-This all is a part of my practice. so its not wealthy it just for my self.
+This repository contains a collection of my Python practice code files.
+It includes small scripts, basic programs, and coding exercises I worked on while learning and improving my Python skills.
+The purpose of this repo is for personal practice and experimentation — not for production use or advanced projects.

+🔹 Note:
+These files are simple and meant only for learning purposes.